Slabtown Customs Update

 Scott’s Cube Proposal

-Scott Stewart, who I have featured quite a few times lately because of his fine quality and affordable prices has been bouncing the idea of an American made Cube.
-The French Cube post was one of the most popular and I think their might be enough interest to build something similar here in the U.S. Here are Scott’s thoughts and he would enjoy feed back from you on the subject.
+***Update below Scott Stewart, who I have featured quite a few times lately because of his fine quality and affordable prices has been bouncing the idea of an American made Cube.
+The French Cube post was one of the most popular and I think their might be enough interest to build … Read more

 Jame’s Twelve Cubed Tiny House